Systolic aspects of black hole entropy: Systoles: geometry, topology and entropy

 The crux of problem is that there is no known, a priori, way of distinguishing between what are ``reasonable" and ``unreasonable" stress-energy tensor properties, in order to be able to exclude, even by hand, the unreasonable ones from further consideration.
 Such a need becomes particularly acute today on the face of the accelerating expansion of the Universe and its conjectured solution via ``dark energy".
 Whether such a physical entity exists and if so, what are its properties \cite{DES1} is a subject of much contention theoretically and observationally.
 Therefore, determining the bounds of its stress-energy tensor may also have immediate observational consequences, apart from its general theoretical interest. \\

 Even if were able to put some bounds on the properties of the stress-energy tensor, its quantization would bring back some of these undesirable properties, which seem to be generically inescapable.
-Therefore it is very hard to come up with reasonable bounds on the stress energy tensor which would constrain the range of acceptable solutions to the Einstein field equations even in quantum field theory on curved spacetime. \\
+Therefore it is very hard to come up with reasonable bounds on the stress energy tensor which would constrain the range of acceptable solutions to the Einstein field equations even in quantum field theory on curved spacetime, let alone in quantum gravity. \\

 Things only become harder if one wishes to define what a black hole horizon is \cite{HE, Faraoni, AK, Booth, GJ, Chr}.
 The event horizon is very robust, but global and non-teleological.
-The quasi-local definitions are either kinematical (not taking into account the Einstein equations) or involve projections of the field equations in codimension-2 surfaces \ $\Sigma$, \ which result in expressions that are hard to control analytically and from which to extract useful physical information, without several additional simplifying assumptions.
-Due to this state of affairs, having curvature-free estimates, such as the systolic expressions, pertinent to black hole horizons may be advantageous in a way, even though they are only loosely related to the underlying dynamics arising via projection of Einstein's equations.\\
+The quasi-local definitions are either kinematical (not taking into account the Einstein equations) or involve projections of the field equations in codimension-2 surfaces \ $\Sigma$, \ which result in expressions that are hard to control analytically, and from which to extract useful physical information, without several additional simplifying assumptions.
+Due to this state of affairs, having curvature-free estimates, such as the systolic expressions, pertinent to black hole horizons may be advantageous in a way, even though they are only loosely related to the underlying dynamics arising via the projection of Einstein's equations onto \ $\Sigma$.\\

 If the use of event horizons is not desirable, someone could use instead ``marginally outer trapped surfaces" \cite{Gal-Lect} which in the case of stationary black holes coincide with the event horizons.
 Since we will only refer to situations close to equilibrium, the use of marginally outer trapped surfaces would not, naively at least, give results to different from the ones that event horizons might.
 Considering only quasi-equilibrium situations is partly motivated by that very little is known about the statistical mechanics of systems far from equilibrium.
 In particular, it is not even clear that a state function such as the entropy can be meaningfully defined or what its definition might be and, if so, what would be its precise physical interpretation in the thermodynamic description of systems far from equilibrium.\\